mpacer/jupytercon2018/config/proposal.md

     - What serverextensions are, how to install/enable/disable them, and how to add new configuration settings to a non-configurable APIhandler.
 - JupyterLab's configuration systems
-    - examples illustrating Jupyterlab's hierarchical semantics for setting, inheriting, and overwriting configuration values at the system, user and …(sorry Darian, I am blanking on the third one) levels
+    - What to grok about Jupyterlab's hierarchical semantics for creating defaults (which can be overridden by system adminstrators) and allowing user overrides.
-    - examples of how to use themes and user display settings
+    - How to use themes.
-    - examples of how to set custom keybindings
+    - How to set custom keybindings.
-    - examples showing how users' layouts are saved and how to reset them
+    - How to save and manipulate user sessions, *i.e.*, JupyterLab workspaces.
-    - examples of how to enable and disable labextensions
+    - How to enable and disable labextensions.

-MP: Darian, I wasn't sure what all you would want to cover as concrete examples, so I wrote a few things that came to mind as things I'd want to know.

 ## Who is this presentation for?

 > (Job titles/functions and/or experience, for instance)

-Jupyter users, Jupyter extension developers (both serverextensions and labextensions), Jupyter contributors
+Jupyter users, Jupyter extension developers (both `serverextension`s and `labextension`s), Jupyter contributors

 ## What's the takeaway for the audience?

 > Main ideas and/or skills attendees will learn from your presentation

-- How to set configuration values from the command line, via static files, and programmatically
+- How to set configuration values from the command line, via static files, and programmatically.
 - How to create new configuration options in Jupyter applications and extensions
-- When to use different kinds of configuration files
+- When to use different kinds of configuration files.
-- How to automatically enable serverextensions when pip installing a library
+- How to automatically enable `serverextension`s when `pip install`ing a library .
-- How to find configuration files that are currently in use
+- How to find configuration files that are currently in use.
-- Best practices for exposing configuration to a notebook, tornado-based API handler for the jupyter server.
+- Best practices for exposing configuration to a notebook, Tornado-based API handler for the Jupyter server.
-- How to use jupyter_conf_search to debug configuration issues
+- How to use `jupyter_conf_search` to debug configuration issues.
-- How to change the settings in jupuyterlab via the settings editor, the raw json editor, or the configuration files themselves
+- How to change the settings in JupyterLab via the settings editor, the raw json editor, or the configuration files themselves.
-- How to set custom keybindings
+- How to set custom keybindings.
-- How to reset stored layout information
+- How to reset stored layout information and create saved workspaces.
-- How to enable and disable labextensions (as a developer and a user), including core jupyterlab extensions
+- How to enable and disable `labextension`s (as a developer and a user), including core JupyterLab extensions